The Role of Your Senior Leadership Team Explained

-- The SLT have completed lean training and are aligned on the purpose and objectives of any Lean deployment.
+- The Senior Leadership Team have completed Lean training and are aligned on the purpose and objectives of any Lean deployment.

 - Lean projects will be linked directly to and support your strategy